-Link2SD is an application manager that makes it easy for Android users on their phone to move applications to the SD card, to clean all cache files of the apps.
+Link2SD is an application manager that makes it easy for Android 2.0+ users to move applications to the SD card, to clean all cache files of the apps.
 It enables you to manage your apps and storage easily.

 It also provides native app to SD (app2sd) features on Android 2.2 and higher.
-Plus, it can move any non-protected user apps to SD card (force move), with batch moving capability.
+It can move any non-protected user apps to SD card (force move), with batch moving capability.

 That feature uses Android's standard SD-card installation feature and does not require a second partition.